Vanishing of l^2-cohomology as a computational problem: Embedding a Turing machine in a group ring

-We say that $(X,T_X)$ {\bf stops on any configuration}, if for almost all $x$ we have $T_X^\infty(x)\in A\cup R$; it {\bf has disjoint accepting chains}, if for almost all $x\in \cal F_1$ we have that for all $y\in \cal F_1$ the inequality $T^\infty(x) \neq T^\infty(y)$ holds; finally it {\bf does not restart}, if $\mu(T_X(X)\cap I)=0$.
+We say that $(X,T_X)$ {\it stops on any configuration}, if for almost all $x$ we have $T_X^\infty(x)\in A\cup R$; it {\it has disjoint accepting chains}, if for almost all $x\in \cal F_1$ we have that for all $y\in \cal F_1$ the inequality $T^\infty(x) \neq T^\infty(y)$ holds; finally it {\it does not restart}, if $\mu(T_X(X)\cap I)=0$.

 Suppose now that $(X,\mu)$ is a compact abelian group with the normalized Haar measure and the action of $\Ga$ is by continuous group automorphisms.
-Denote the Pontryagin dual of $X$ by $\wh X$ and consider the rational group ring $\qring {\wh X}$ as a subring of $L^\infty (X)$ through the Pontryagin duality.
+Let $\wh X$ be the Pontryagin dual of $X$ and let us consider the rational group ring $\qring {\wh X}$ as a subring of $L^\infty (X)$ through the Pontryagin duality.
 Suppose that the characteristic functions $\chi_i$ of the sets $X_i$ are elements of $\qring{\wh X}$.